Stacktape

 Directives

-• Stacktape supports 2 types of directives:
+Stacktape supports two types of directives:

-• Directive can be used to configure any property defined in the configuration.
+Directives always start with a $ and can be used to configure any property in your stacktape.yml file.

 myProperty: $MyDirective()